grab/engineering-blog/README.md

 ### Deployment

 Since we are using custom plugins (such as for authors), GitHub will not build and deploy the generated site for us.
 We use a custom gem `jgd` meant for deploying Jekyll pages manually.
-Simply run this command to build the site and pushes it to the `gh-pages` branch.

 ```
 $ jgd
 ```

+This step is automatically carried out on Travis CI, you just need to commit on master to trigger the script.
+For more details, see the script in `.travis.yml`.

 ### License